 The ability to blend technologies means that the overall platform is more accessible to everyone.
 For people who are looking to learn a particular skill instead of spending all day tweaking hardware options, this is an aspect of teaching technology that must be considered.

 The best teachers around the world will obviously be the most popular.
 Does an educational platform or the teaching technology allow students to access the teachers who already have a huge student base?
 If not, there is no difference between a physical classroom and a virtual one.
 Ideally, the constraints that limit a physical classroom to 20 or 30 students per teacher is completely lifted in the virtual world.
 The scale is exponentially larger.

 Virtual learning solutions allow for the scale mentioned above regardless of how popular a teacher may be.
 Also, students have a choice of the best teachers and tutors from anywhere in the world.
 These teachers come to students through applications they are already familiar with.
 Virtual classrooms can easily accommodate hundreds of students, all with the same opportunity to access the knowledge of the best minds on Earth.
 The result is a much lower cost, higher quality education.

 Online teaching technology allows for completely new classroom formats, the most interesting of which is known as the “flipped classroom.”
 Instead of going over a lesson in class and doing homework at home, the flipped class allows students to watch a lecture before class begins and complete “homework,” or practice exercises, during the time with the professor.

-However, the format can only be properly implemented when there is a good video system integrated into the education technology.
+However, the format can only be properly implemented when there is a good video system integrated into the teaching technology.
 With a platform that can replicate traditional classroom in a virtual world, students can easily watch the lecture beforehand in high quality.
 They will come into the classroom/homework session best prepared for the exercises that will truly drive home the concepts.

 #5 Specific needs